JHUAPL/PACMANs/docs/milestone4_report.rst

    • This was enabled by a careful non-dimensionalization of the related equations, without which the accuracy of the numerical computations would be unsatisfactory

-   • With the non-dimensionalized equations, the problem possesses not one but two tipping points (fold and Hopf bifurcations)\ |image29|
+   • With the non-dimensionalized equations, the problem possesses not one but two tipping points (fold and Hopf bifurcations)

    With the non-dimensionalized equations, the problem possesses not one